-The results surveyed in Section 11.4 are based on the work of Valiant and Valiant [242].
-In particular, Theorems 11.27 and 11.29 are due to [242], but the corollaries were not explicitly stated there.
-We stress that the current chapter covers ony few of the "testing of distributions" problems that were studied in the last decade and a half (see, e.g., [28, 240, 242, 245]).
-The interested reader is referred to Canonne's survey [62] (which also reviews alternative models such as the model of conditional sampling [64]).
+We stress that the current chapter covers only few of the many distribution testing problems that were studied in computer science in the last two decades (see, e.g., [32, 261, 263, 266]).
+The interested reader is referred to Canonne's survey [68] (which also reviews alternative models such as the model of conditional sampling [70]).

-Lastly, we mention the work of Daskalakis, Diakonikolas, and Servedio, which crucially uses testing as a tool for learning [75].
+Lastly, we mention the work of Daskalakis, Diakonikolas, and Servedio, which crucially uses testing as a tool for learning [84].
 Indeed, the use of testing towards learning is in line with one of the generic motivations for testing, but this work demonstrates the potential in a very concrete manner.